Help protect your phone number

 1. Contact your carrier

-The FCC mandates that all service providers implement STIR/SHAKEN protocols to authenticate calls, precisely to protect against spoofers and spammers.
-These protocols ensure that caller ID information is digitally validated as it passes through different networks, helping your carrier verify the number displayed on the caller ID and block fraudulent calls before they reach you.
+The FCC requires most service providers — particularly those using IP networks — to implement STIR/SHAKEN protocols to authenticate calls, precisely to protect against spoofers and spammers.
+These protocols digitally validate caller ID data as it passes through the network, helping your carrier verify the number displayed on the caller ID and block fraudulent calls before they reach you.

 If a criminal is spoofing your number, your first step should be to contact your mobile carrier.
 Doing so allows them to troubleshoot and resolve technical issues with the STIR/SHAKEN system.